exercism/javascript/concepts/while-loops/about.md

 let i = 0;

 while (i < 100) {
   if (i % 3 === 0) {
     continue;
   }

   i = i + 2;
 }

-// this loop runs forever since i does not change anymore
+// This loop runs forever since the variable i does not change
-// after it is divisible by 3 the first time
+// anymore after it is divisible by 3 the first time.
 ```

 Spotting infinite loops might seem trivial in this toy example, but is not always that easy with more complex code.